RatJuggler/developer-portfolio/README.md

 # developer-portfolio

 My developer portfolio site.
-The full version is deployed [here](https://jurassic-john.site) using Docker on a [Raspberry Pi farm](https://github.com/RatJuggler/my-production-docker-build) and in case of problem the static only version is available [here](https://ratjuggler.github.io/developer-portfolio/).
+The full version is deployed [here](https://jurassic-john.site) using Docker on a [Raspberry Pi farm](https://github.com/RatJuggler/my-production-docker-build) and in case of problems the static only version is available [here](https://ratjuggler.github.io/developer-portfolio/).

 Rather than copying a random site template off the internet I'm trying to create something a bit different by building a small